usama165/Security/README.md

 # Wi-Fi Deauthentication Tool

-## Disclaimer

-**Disclaimer:**
-This tool is provided for educational purposes only.
-It should not be used for illegal activities.
-Only use it for legitimate penetration testing and security research purposes and network devices that you own or have permission to test.
-By using this tool, you agree that you will not engage in any unauthorized or illegal activities with it.
-You understand that the misuse of this tool may violate laws and regulations and can lead to severe legal consequences, including criminal charges and penalties.
-The author of this tool shall not be held responsible for any damages or liabilities caused by the use or misuse of this tool.
-Use this tool at your own risk and with proper authorization.
-Ensure compliance with applicable laws and obtain necessary permissions before using it.

 ## Introduction

 Wi-Fi Deauthentication Tool is a command-line utility designed for educational purposes, allowing you to perform various actions related to Wi-Fi networks.
 This tool is intended for legitimate penetration testing, security research purposes, and network devices that you own or have permission to test.